 We are a long way from replacing the well-honed skills of a seasoned sales professional with an algorithm, but in the meantime, the low-pressure consultative experience provided by a great chat solution isn’t such a bad place to start.

 As we march resolutely into a world with a mix of human and machine-driven interactions, your choice of the right CMS only becomes more essential.
-Progress Sitefinity is flexible, configurable, extensible and easy to use both at the DevOps and marketer levels.
+Progress Sitefinity is a flexible, configurable, extensible and easy-to-use digital experience platform both at the DevOps and marketer levels.
 It is the backbone of the digital experience your customers expect you to provide no matter what unexpected changes the years ahead will present.